 Mathematician turned growth hacker, Aaron Patrick Doherty is on a mission to make marketing more enjoyable for the humans on the other end.
 Right offer, right person, right time, right channel.
 When he’s not developing strategy at MarketOne, find him on a bike (the pedal kind) or hanging with his three boys and amazing partner of 12 years.

-Salsify is the number one tool for vendors / manufacturers: store all your product information in the cloud, automate syndication across channels, powerful analytics help you get discovered on digital retailers.
+Salsify is the number one tool for vendors / manufacturers: store all your product information in the cloud, automate syndication across channels, powerful analytics help you get discovered on online marketplaces.

 Retailers with their own sites should focus on user experience, there’s not really one tool that helps with this.
 Find inspiration, listen to your customers, measure everything.

 Retailers selling through marketplaces should get familiar with tools like Jungle Scout and Helium to identify product opportunities.
-Although, if you get to more than 100 products, Salsify can help with expansion.
+Although, if you get to 100+ products, Salsify can help with expansion.

 Retargeting video view audiences FTW!
 Link your YouTube and Google Ads, create an audience for people who viewed your video, buy cheap views / get organic views, target and bid on that audience in search.
 Works like a dream to reduce CPA.